-The shareholders' meeting may resolve on actions against members of the management board and may also appoint a special representative of the company to conduct such proceedings.
+The shareholders' meeting may resolve on actions against members of the Management Board and may also appoint a special representative of the company to conduct such proceedings.
 A minority of 10% may request damage claims to be initiated, provided such claims are not considered to be evidently without merit.
 The court may then appoint a special representative.

-Generally, shareholders who participated in shareholder meetings and objected to a certain resolution adopted at such meeting are entitled to file an action with the court to have the resolution declared void based on violation of laws.
+Generally, shareholders who participated in a shareholders' meeting and objected to a certain resolution adopted at such meeting are entitled to file an action with the court to have the resolution declared void based on violation of laws.